Arnav-Negi/OSNshell/README.md

 # OSN Assignment - Shell

-This project is the submission for OSN Assignment 2, 2022.
+This project is the submission for OSN Assignment 2 and 3, 2022.

 - Name: Arnav Negi
 - Roll: 2021101112